October 30, 2016 By Leanne Vogel September 15, 2018

-Leanne Vogel: You’re listening to episode number seven of The Keto Diet podcast.
+Leanne Vogel: You’re listening to episode number five of The Keto Diet podcast.
 Hey.
 I’m Leanne from hearlthfulpursuit.com and this is The Keto Diet podcast where we’re busting through the restrictive mentality of a traditional ketogenic diet to uncover the life you crave.

-What’s Keto?
+What’s keto?
 Keto is a low-carb, high-fat diet where we’re switching from a sugar burning state to becoming fat burning machines.
 The Keto Diet has helped me with fertility, has ended my constant weight struggles, blood-sugar regularities, in-balance moods, and so, so much more.